cHackz18/ValheimMods/readme.md

-# There'll be a list of .DLLs and where to find them added to this file as and when needed.
+# List of .DLLs and where to find them to add to the Libs folder.
 # We can't host the .dlls in the repo as that's illegals! :S

 <game_root>/BeInEx/core/BeInEx.dll